Eliminate Document Delays

 What goes into making a qualified electronic signature (QES), well, qualified?
+And how does it differ from an advanced electronic signature?
 In an increasingly-digital world of business, electronic signatures, and all of the security assurances that come with them, are critical.

-A qualified electronic signature (QES) is a secure electronic signature that is legally equivalent to a handwritten signature.
+A qualified electronic signature (QES) is the most secure type of electronic signature.
+It is legally equivalent to a handwritten signature.
 It is backed up by a unique certificate that proves its validity beyond a shadow of a doubt.

 Using a QES, companies and institutions can prove their identity in electronic data transactions, e.g., legal transactions on the Internet, as well as part of other agreements.

 In the UK qualified electronic signatures are also considered compliant and legally binding.
-Important noting, though, that electronic signatures are only as strong as the source who issues them.
+It's important to note though, that electronic signatures are only as strong as the source who issues them.

 Expanding out to the EU, as perArt.
 25 (2) of the eIDAS Regulation, qualified electronic signatures apply to all member states.